 - You can continue to reach us at [phone/portal]

-- We remain committed to your [dental/vision/healthcare] health
+- We remain committed to your health

-be able to offer you.
-If you have any questions, please don't hesitate
+If you have any questions, please don't hesitate to call us at [phone].

 Thank you for being a valued patient.